superrichme/GNSS-SDR-AAE6102/README.md

 ![image](https://github.com/superrichme/yiweixu.github.io/blob/main/task1.png)

-Fig. 1 displays the acquisition results for both the Open-sky dataset and the Urban dataset.
+This figure displays the acquisition results for both the Open-sky dataset and the Urban dataset.
 For the Open-sky dataset, satellites 16, 22, 26, 27, and 31 were successfully acquired.
 Meanwhile, the Urban dataset yielded successful acquisitions for satellites 1, 3, 11, and 18.

 Task 2 – Tracking.